 Freezing green beans picked fresh from the garden is a great way to preserve them.
 Bush beans or pole beans are all treated the same.
-This page explains how to freeze green beans of all types.
+This page explains how to freeze green beans of all types, including yellow beans.

 Pick beans in the morning when they will be the crispest.
 Pick young pods that have not had their seeds develop fully.
 Look for about the thickness of a pencil is what I always tell my boys.

 After picking, wash in cold water.
 Snap the beans into the size you’d prefer.
 This simply means break off the ends and break into pieces 2 inches or longer.
 Traditionally this should be done just with your hands…but when you are snapping several 5 gallon buckets full of beans, your fingers can get sore!
 My boys used to grab scissors.
 Hey, if they are doing it…whatever works!

 When canning green beans, they fit in the jars better when shorter, but for freezing, you can leave them long if you’d like.